northwestern-cs340/fall2022/index.md

 ## CS340 Public files repository

 Please visit our public files repository and clone it to your computer.
-This repo includes all the files you are going to use for your homeworks and projects.
+This repo includes all the files you are going to use for homeworks and projects.

 [CS340 Public files repository](https://github.com/northwestern-cs340/fall2022-public-files)